freezy/android-xbmcremote-sandbox/README.md

     git submodule init
     git submodule update

+Build process is now Gradle-based, tested in Android Studio and IDEA 13.
+If you have problems building, let me know on the issue tracker.

 ## Status Quo
 Still putting the pieces together, so nothing to see yet.
 There are some mockups of